What Is Dog Whispering?

 Is The Dog Whispering Method Effective?

-In my experience, the Dog Whispering method is effective… sometimes.
-It has been oversold, however, because it has become a new way for trainers to charge for their services and fool the public.
+It has been oversold, however, because it has become a “new” way for trainers to charge for their services and fool the public.
 The use of dog packs for behavior rehabilitation is nothing new.
 The focus on dominance is overblown, and over used, and I’ve seen people who were bitten by their own dogs trying this stuff.
+Dominance isn’t continually asserted in any pack of dogs or wolves.
 Don’t try Dog Whispering on your own… you are about to do something pretty stupid with your dog!
 And I’ve seen too many people just doing stuff they’ve seen on TV without knowing that they were doing more harm than good with their dogs.
 The crazy claim that people have mystical powers to communicate with animal spirits isn’t new, either.
 But, the specific marketing of these dog pack rehabilitation methods is new.

 Qualified trainers don’t use mysticism or false claims of miracle cures.
 True Dog Whispering can be effective for some forms of fearfulness, some forms of aggression, and for spoiled dogs.
-Let’s say it works maybe 50% of the time.
+Let’s say it works maybe 10% of the time.
 But, it isn’t effective in many instances, and there are other techniques that are more valid and effective.
 The “all positive”, feel good folks that criticize the flaws in these methods have some good reasons for what they are saying, though a lot of them are also nutcases… they are in the ditch on the other side of the road themselves.
 Everything in life requires balance.
 There is no “secret” dog training method that will work every time.